mcibique/vue-testing-examples/README.md

   });
 }
 ```
+## Mocking store for router
-The last missing bit: If the smart component is also using a router, it is very likely that the router needs an access to the store too (usually in navigation guards).
+If the smart component is also using a router, it is very likely that the router needs an access to the store too (usually in navigation guards).
 How can we give the store instance to the router?
 It cannot be just imported because the store is created in `beforeEach`, but it can be given via Dependency Injection:
 ```js
 import container from './di';
 import { createStore, STORE_ID } from './store';